aquilas23/Delta-Airlines-Flight/README.md

 ## Results
 Classification
-Logistic Regression achieved 99% accuracy, but due to class imbalance, F1-score for the minority class is low.
+Logistic Regression achieved 85% accuracy, but due to class imbalance, F1-score for the minority class is low.
 Random Forest Classifier showed better handling of imbalanced data with higher recall for cancelled flights.
 Regression
-ANN achieved the best performance with an MSE of 203.66 and R² of 0.91.
+ANN achieved the best performance with an MSE of `203.66` and `R²` of `0.91`.
-LSTM performed comparably with MSE of 221.40 and R² of 0.90.
+LSTM performed comparably with `MSE` of `221.40` and `R²` of `0.90`.